Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 Here, the biometric sensor is activated by the POS wireless mag field when the card is within range (4cm).

 Accuracy of biometric credit cards

-A typical criterion to measure accuracy is the FAR (False Acceptance Rate) which is the number of times a wrong user will be authorized for payment.
+A typical criterion to measure accuracy is the FAR (False Acceptance Rate), the number of times a wrong user will be authorised for payment.

 An EMV banking card with a PIN code as the Card Verification Method (CVM) has a False Acceptance Rate (FAR) of 1 per 10,000 because a four-digit PIN offers exactly ten thousand possible combinations.

-Current fingerprint sensors for EMV banking cards typically have a FAR of 1 per 20,000, which is higher than a PIN code.
+Current fingerprint sensors for EMV banking cards typically have a FAR of 1 per 20,000, higher than a PIN code.

 Time matters here.

 Improving FAR performance will still be possible with the future and continuous improvements in the solution.

 Contact and contactless use cases for biometric payment cards